-Eskom must ensure that the public and surrounding communities are informed and updated throughout the construction phase, or as and when specific issues arise.
+Eskom must ensure that the public and surrounding communities are informed and updated throughout the site closure, or as and when specific issues arise.
 An appropriate method of communication shall be decided upon by the Project Manager.

-Sufficient signage should be erected around the site (including at the entrance), informing the public of the construction activities taking place.
+Sufficient signage should be erected around the site (including at the entrance), informing the public of the site decommissioning activities taking place.
 The signboards should include the following information: